ibm-cloud-docs/openshift/openshift_storage_ocs_storagecluster.md

 {: summary="The rows are read from left to right.
 The first column is the custom resource parameter.
 The second column is a brief description of the parameter.
 The third column is the default value of the parameter."}

 <br />

+## Limitations
+{: #ocs-limitations}

+Review the following limitations for deploying OCS.

+**Kubernetes resource ID character limit:** Kubernetes PVC names must be fewer than 63 characters.
+If you deploy OCS in a multizone VPC cluster and create your OCS storage cluster by using a metro `retain` storage class such as `ibmc-vpc-block-metro-retain-10iops-tier`, the corresponding OCS device set that is created by using this storage class fails.
+For more information see [OCS device set creation fails due to Kubernetes character limitation](/docs/openshift?topic=openshift-ocs-manage-deployment##ocs-ts-sc-name-limit).

 ## Storage class reference
 {: #ocs-reference-section}